Video Monetization

 Our tips for recording your video podcast differ depending on the type of video podcast you choose.

-Since video podcasts tend to be more spontaneous and cut-free, make sure all cameras are at the right position, fully charged, and that everything is ready to go.
+Since video podcasts tend to be more spontaneous and cut-free, make sure all cameras are in the right position, fully charged, and that everything is ready to go.

 5. Edit the Video Podcast

-Once you’re podcast recording is wrapped up and ready to shine, it’s time to piece together the audio and video.
+Once your podcast recording is wrapped up and ready to shine, it’s time to piece together the audio and video.

-If you’re looking for a beginner video editing software we recommend using:
+If you’re looking for beginner video editing software we recommend using:

 Recording your podcast audio with an external microphone ensures you have the best audio quality, so make sure to sync the video and the sound so they match perfectly.